How To Use Biweekly Payments To Pay Off Your Mortgage Faster

 By making biweekly mortgage payments, you can reduce your overall mortgage interest paid.
 Not only that, but you can pay off your home loan earlier than scheduled, eliminating that monthly mortgage payment and freeing up your budget even faster.

-Luckily, lenders like Quick Loans® make biweekly payments simple for clients.
+Luckily, lenders like Quicken Loans® make biweekly payments simple for clients.
 Thanks to Rocket Mortgage®, these borrowers can set up biweekly mortgage payments for free online.
 There are no prepayment penalties or fees for setting up a revised payment schedule, either, so you’re able to automate the process and save yourself money with just a few quick clicks.

 What could you do with those kinds of savings?
 For other articles like this one, check out our free personal finance resource center for more information.